-Do you suffer with really dry, chapped lips during winter.
-Discover natural solutions to ease your discomfort.
+Don't suffer with really dry, chapped lips this winter.
+Discover natural solutions to ease your discomfort with Dr Sandi Nye.

 This is a common problem for many folk during the winter months, since unlike the rest of our skin, lips do not produce sebum, which makes them vulnerable to drying out.

 But don’t despair – there’s plenty that can be done to remedy this discomfort.
 Since dryness of the skin can be indicative of dehydration at a deeper level, it’s important to ensure that your internal hydration levels are not neglected – so remember to drink lots of water in addition to tackling the problem topically.

 Many people find that if they’re having to constantly reapply lip balm because their lips dry out within a short time of putting it on - irrespective of whether they plaster it on thickly - the reaction is often due to a lip balm ingredient that needs to be avoided.